-When running performance tests, in general, throughput refers to the amount of data over time that can be transferred between the front end of the application and the back end.
-Specifically, throughput in performance testing can refer to several different choke points such as network bandwidth, database I/O, simultaneous users, maximum memory constraints, and disk reads and writes.
+When running performance tests, throughput refers to the amount of data transferred between the front end of the app and the back-end over time.
+Specifically, throughput in testing can refer to several different choke points, like network bandwidth, database I/O, simultaneous users, maximum memory constraints, and disk reads and writes.
 Each of these components could theoretically become a bottleneck for the throughput of data from the client to the server and vice versa.
 Monitoring the throughput of these various bottlenecks as the load applied to the software increases can identify causes of system speed degradation.

 What is load testing in JMeter?
 What is load testing in LoadRunner?

-JMeter is an open source application by Apache for testing applications.
-JMeter can generate heavy load on an application to analyze performance with different types of load on applications including web applications, web services and databases queries among many other protocols.
+JMeter is an open source application by Apache for testing web apps.
+JMeter can generate heavy load on different types of apps, including web apps, web services, and databases queries, among many other protocols.

-LoadRunner is a tool for application testing by HP.
-LoadRunner can be used to test different layers of an application by generating messages directly to a service or by simulating user interaction with a UI by recording scripts of mouse movements and button presses and keyboard entries.
-LoadRunner can be used to test a variety of applications including Microsoft .NET and Java applications.
+LoadRunner is a tool for testing apps.
+LoadRunner can be used for testing different layers of an app by generating messages directly to a service, or by simulating user interaction with a UI by recording scripts of mouse movements and button presses and keyboard entries.
+LoadRunner can test a variety of apps, including Microsoft .NET and Java apps.
 LoadRunner can also interface directly with databases and even network protocols.

 What is load testing in SoapUI?
 What is a spike test?

-SoapUI is used to perform functional tests on Application Performance Interfaces.
+SoapUI is used for performing functional tests on APIs.
 SoapUI can test both SOAP and RESTful APIs.
-Load testing an API creates multiple connections or requests to the API in order to measure the performance under a different number of simultaneous requests to the SOAP or REST API server.
+Load testing an API creates multiple connections or requests to the API in order to measure the performance under a different number of simultaneous requests via the SOAP or REST API server.

-A Spike test is a specific type of load test that performs a rapidly increasing number of simultaneous requests in order to simulate large spikes in traffic on a system.
-Spike tests can be used to load test an API or application for bottlenecks during periods of rapid growth or high numbers of concurrent users.
+A spike test is a specific type of performance test that performs a rapidly increasing number of simultaneous requests in order to simulate large spikes in traffic on a system.
+Spike tests can be used for load testing an API or app for bottlenecks during periods of rapid growth or high numbers of concurrent users.
 The goal of spike testing is to detect and analyze abnormalities within the software or app as demand is suddenly increased or decreased.
-Performing spike tests before a high number of simultaneous users actually hits a website or application can identify the bottlenecks that could cause the site to crash or the application performance to slow to a crawl.
+Performing spike tests before a high number of simultaneous users actually hit a website or app can identify the bottlenecks that could cause the site to crash or the app to slow to a crawl.
 Spike testing can also give insight on how a program or app responds between spikes of activity.

 Who is responsible for load testing?
 Who performs load testing?

-Often times a QA team, DevOps, or sometimes even marketing is responsible for load testing their websites or web applications.
-QA typically handles the majority of testing when it comes to software and web apps in a testing environment while DevOps needs to be sure that the software runs properly on production hardware.
-Marketing is in charge of driving high numbers of users to a website or product, and therefore will be concerned with whether the website infrastructure can handle high loads from events such as product releases or sales.
+Often times a QA team, DevOps, or sometimes even marketing is responsible for load testing their websites or web apps.
+QA typically handles the majority of testing when it comes to software and web apps in a testing environment while DevOps needs to ensure the software runs properly on production hardware.
+Marketing is in charge of driving high numbers of users to a website or product, and therefore concerned with whether the website infrastructure can handle high visitor traffic from events like product launches or sales promotions.

-Load testing is typically performed by these same groups- QA, DevOps and marketing.
-Sometimes load testing can also be performed by the developers or development team to guarantee the application will scale up under heavy loads.
-It may, however, be the case that the dev team simply does not have access to the resources to spin up enough machines to perform a proper load test.
+Load testing is typically performed by these same groups – QA and DevOps.
+Sometimes, load testing can also be performed by the developers or development team to guarantee the app will scale up under heavy demand.
+However, it’s possible the development team simply does not have access to the resources for spinning up enough machines for proper testing.

 Which load testing tool should I use?
 Which is the best load testing tool?